omkarudawant/My-ML-Service/README.md

 # My-ML-Service

-A machine learning web service
+A machine learning web service using Django